lorimv/ZIB/README.md

 11/05/24 : By including zib.h (from the ZIB root dir) we import application.h, responsible for starting things up. we'll need to compile as a library, and find a way to make this .so or whatever accessible.
 But for now, I'm just gonna be using a .main during development until this causes issues

 11/12/24 : I gotta get main out of my main.cpp file expeditiously.
 I've successfully gotten the library working w an outside project (and made an actual Makefile) but it requires me to grab main.cpp from the ZIB directory.
 Incredibly stupid.
-Just make the client's main direct to the engine's entry function, probably
+Just make the client's main direct to the engine's entry function, probably.
+UPDATE I've added a 3rd party lib.
+Maybe add third party include dirs to the path during build process?
+Regardless, I'll need to figure out how to acc build (cmake?) because spdlog's imports do not work.